 How to Apply for Financial Aid

 To be considered for financial assistance, you must complete the Free Application for Federal Student Aid (FAFSA) at www.fafsa.gov and add Pepperdine University using the school code, 001264.
-For an easy step-by-step guide on how to complete the FAFSA, click here.
+Here is an easy step-by-step video on how to complete the FAFSA.

 In some cases, we may require additional information for your financial aid application.
 If so, the GSEP Financial Aid Office will notify you via email.
 You can also check your "To Do" list in your Student Center to find out if additional information is required.
 (To access your Student Center, log in to Wavenet and click on the "Student Services" link in the upper right of the Wavenet homepage).

 For our On-Ground/Hybrid format programs, if you plan to use financial aid within any of the terms from Fall 2023 - Summer 2024, you will need to complete the 2023-2024 FAFSA.

 For our 100% Online Psychology programs, if you plan to use financial aid within any of the terms from Summer 2023 - Spring 2024, you will need to complete the 2023-2024 FAFSA.

 Alternatively, if you prefer a private educational loan or do not qualify for federal loan funding, you may also apply for private loan funding.
 Additional information regarding private loans and comparisons can be found at FASTChoice.
 FASTChoice helps you determine which loan is right for you by providing detailed information for various loans, as well as the terms and benefits offered by different lenders.
 Since you have to apply directly with the lender of your choice, you will be subject to their processing time frames and a 14 day waiting period.

 Step 2: Review and apply to both internal and external scholarship opportunities for your respective program.